Students, please review the Fall 2020 Guide on Returning to Campus.

 What else is changing about Williams’ program and operations in the fall?

 It’s important to remember that we won’t have all the forms of support on campus this fall that would be available during a conventional semester.
 We’re working diligently to ensure that these limitations don’t disproportionately affect our vulnerable populations, especially.
 For example, we’ve already expanded telemedicine options for medical and mental health services.
-More information is available at Integrative Wellbeing Services.
+More information is available in Dean Sandstrom’s Fall 2020 Guide on Returning to Campus and at Integrative Wellbeing Services.
 The Dean’s Office can also help answer questions about support.
 Students and their families should please think carefully about how changes on campus will affect their decisions about the fall.
 The reality is that we will all have to adjust our expectations.

-Answers to more specific questions can be found on the community-specific FAQs for Students & Families, Faculty, Staff and Alumni & Visitors.
+Answers to more specific questions can be found on the community-specific pages for Students & Families FAQs, Faculty FAQs, Staff FAQs and Alumni & Visitors FAQs.
 You can also narrow your search using the search bar at the top of any page.
 As we know more about the fall semester, we will post details to this page and FAQs, which will include links to more detailed information provided by specific departments and programs.
 You can also watch recordings of the virtual town halls.

 President Mandel’s letter thanks those who have worked tirelessly since March “with the goal of making sure that, whatever decision Williams made, we’d make it well. … As troubled as the world is, and as cautious as we’ll have to be in reconvening on campus, our work—both outward- and inward-facing—is only growing more valuable, more urgent, more necessary and more rewarding all the time.”

 The health and well-being of our community is Williams’ top priority, and we will continue working to protect our students, faculty and staff, to prevent or limit contagion and mitigate its impact.